datafold-dev/datafold/README.rst

 packages usually ship with a standard Python installation).
 The *datafold* package dependencies are listed in the next section and install automatically.

-There are two ways to install *datafold*:
+There are two ways to install *datafold*.

-1. **PyPI**: install the *datafold* core package (without tutorials and tests).
+1. **PyPI**: install the core package (excluding tutorials and tests).
+This is the standard way for users.
 To download the tutorial files separately go to `Tutorials <https://datafold-dev.gitlab.io/datafold/tutorial_index.html>`__.
-2. **Source**: clone the entire repository.
-This way is recommended if you want access the latest (but potentially unstable) development, want to contribute to *datafold*, or wish to run tests.
+2. **Source**: download or git-clone the entire repository.
+This way is recommended if you want to access the latest (but potentially unstable) development, run tests or contribute to *datafold* (see Contributing for details).

 From PyPI
 ---------

 *datafold* is hosted on the official Python package index (PyPI) (https://pypi.org/project/datafold/).
-To install *datafold* and its dependencies use :code:`pip`:
+To install *datafold* and its dependencies with :code:`pip` run

 .. code-block:: bash

    pip install datafold

 .. note::
-    If you run Python with Anaconda, also consider `Installation with Anaconda <https://datafold-dev.gitlab.io/datafold/conda_install_info.html>`__.
+    If you installed Python with Anaconda, also consider `Installation with Anaconda <https://datafold-dev.gitlab.io/datafold/conda_install_info.html>`__.

 From source